MartaCanadell/getting_and_cleaning_data_project/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.

-## Data
+### Data

 [1] "activity" : WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 [2] "subject" : the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-## features:  From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
+### Features:  From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 These are the following:
 [3] "TimeBodyAccMean-X"
 [4] "TimeBodyAccMean-Y"
 [5] "TimeBodyAccMean-Z"